Harry-cheong/CS-Notes/files/TypeScript.md

 4. `Omit`

-   - `Omit` remoevs keys from an object type
+   - `Omit` removes keys from an object type

    e.g.